nicklatch/nicklatch/README.md

 # Hi, I'm Nick 👋

-I'm a software engineer with knowledge in Elixir, Java, Go, PHP.
-As well as the Spring ecosystem, Phoenix, and Laravel.
+I'm a software engineer with knowledge in Java, Go, PHP; as well as the Spring ecosystem and Laravel.

-My current interests include functional programming primarily in the BEAM ecosystem (Elixir, Gleam, and Erlang).
-I've also recently started to deep dive into Laravel.
+My current interests include functional programming (Ocaml, Elixir, and Erlang) and deep diving into the Spring ecosystem.

-I also really enjoy digging into the nitty-gritty details of web service performance and exploring realtime systems.
+I also really enjoy digging into the nitty-gritty details of web service performance and exploring actor based systems.

-Available for hire!

 ---